 These AR features come in addition to Mondly's lessons, games, and practice conversations designed to cover more than 30 different languages.

 YouCam Makeup is an AR-assisted selfie camera that doubles up as a makeup and fashion assistant, letting you preview a range of beauty products such as lipstick, blush, and eye makeup from brands like L'Oreal, Maybelline, and Urban Decay, generated in real-time with augmented reality.

 In addition to the makeup and accessories previews and your expected selfie cam editing features, YouCam Makeup also features a lively social element, allowing you to share looks, follow other users, and shop and review featured products.

-The Machines is a competitive multiplayer strategy game that takes advantage of AR tools for Android and iOS apps to turn your tabletop into a virtual battlefield.
+The Machines is a competitive multiplayer strategy game that takes advantage of AR tools for iOS apps to turn your tabletop into a virtual battlefield.

 Players take command of a force of machines to defeat their enemy, with your phone's screen serving as a viewfinder that you have to physically move around to position your forces and aim superweapons.
 Players can train and learn in the practice mode, and once they're ready, they can battle it out in online multiplayer or in local multiplayer with friends gathered around the same table.
 It's proof that the best AR apps aren't necessarily all work and no play.